 Alternative business finance is any type of borrowing that doesn’t come from a mainstream provider like a traditional bank in 2021.
 However, the banks often have a criteria which smaller businesses (SME’s) cannot fulfill, so small and medium-sized business needs other funding options.

 The UK’s “alternative finance” industry has grown by 43% over the last year to £4.6 billion, according to a new report from the University of Cambridge.
-The growth across in the United Kingdom over the last decade spurred by a range of new online platforms such as peer-to-peer lenders Funding Circle and Invoice Funding, and crowdfunding services like Crowdcube and Seedrs.
+The growth across in the United Kingdom over the last decade spurred by a range of new online platforms such as a credit broker, peer-to-peer lenders Funding Circle and Invoice Funding, and crowdfunding services like Crowdcube and Seedrs.
 These startups form part of Britain’s booming fintech industry.